PexMor/bigclown-notes/setup/README.md

 [Basic Wireless Set](https://obchod.bigclown.cz/products/basic-wireless-set)

 As you can see the set consist of two [core modules](https://shop.bigclown.com/products/core-module), one [base module](https://shop.bigclown.com/products/base-module), one [battery module](https://shop.bigclown.com/products/battery-module) and of course a [humidity tag](https://shop.bigclown.com/products/humidity-tag).
-And well of course whole lot of good spirit of Big Clown accompanied with necessary red nose to get you out of any troubles.
+And whole lot of good spirit of Big Clown accompanied with necessary red nose to get you out of any troubles.

 ## Hardware